fidian/TheGuide/contents/basic-survival/index.md

 You can survive 3 minutes without air
 -------------------------------------

-I'm not quite able to hold my breath that long, but you get the idea.
+You may not able to hold your breath that long, but the premise is sound.
 Without air to breathe, you die.
 There's not a lot of preparation you can do to combat this beyond exercising and being more athletically fit.

 You can survive 3 hours without shelter
 ---------------------------------------